MachSMT/MachSMT/README.md

 The MachSMT pipeline allows for custom regression algorithms to be used, and can be easily deployed of they follow the scikit style.
 To modify, see `machsmt/model_maker.py`.

 Further, the MachSMT pipeline strongly encourages the use of community features and can easily be added with minimal lines of code.
 For more, see `machsmt/extra_features.py`.

+# machsmt/extra_features.py

+We provide an interface for users to add extra features when building learned models for MachSMT.
+Extra features can be added by simply inserting python methods into the `machsmt/extra_features.py`.
+For more, please see the documentation in this file.

+# machsmt/model_maker.py

+The internall regressor within machsmt can be adjusted to any regressor that uses scikit styled syntax.